Drums to Drums Project

 The Labrador Creative Arts Festival hosted the Drums to Drums Project with musician, dancer and a civil engineer Kuljit Sodhi.

 Workshops by photographer/videographer James Lewis at the 45th Labrador Creative Arts Festival.

 Read about our week-long workshop with Kuljit Sodhi and Shawn Mativesky exploring cultures!

-It Can be Done is a handbook featuring scripts by Mud Lake Elementary School as presented at Labrador Creative Arts Festivals from 1979-2010, created by Tim Borlase, Founder of the Labrador Creative Arts Festival.
+It Can be Done is a handbook featuring scripts by Mud Lake Elementary School as presented at Labrador Creative Arts Festivals from 1979-2010.
+It was created by Tim Borlase, founder of the Labrador Creative Arts Festival.

 This handbook is dedicated to Mud Lakers past, present and future who through their creativity have brought joy and hope to many Labradorians.

 Asiangutitsijuk Takunnausigijannik: Changing Your Perspective

 This is an anthology of play scripts from the festival, spanning the early years of its existence to the present day.
 The collection features scripts from the five communities of Nunatsiavut, selected to show the ever-evolving sense of being an Inuk over the course of the 44 years since the festival began.